Arboretum-san sent Vidalia onion and its recipe’s pamphlet to

 1 medium vine-ripe yellow tomato, diced

-12 ounce fresh blue lump crabmeat, picked over to remove shell fragments
+12 ounce fresh blue lump crabmeat, picked over to remove

 ¼ cup virgin olive oil